-4. security measures
+4. Security measures

-5 Disclosure and transmission of data
+5. Disclosure and transmission of data

-6. transfers to third countries
+6. Transfers to third countries

-7. rights of the users
+7. Users' rights

-7.1 You have the right to request confirmation as to whether data in question is being processed and to information about this data, as well as further information and a copy of the data in accordance with Art.
+7.1 You have the right to request confirmation as to whether data in question is being processed and to be informed about this data and to receive further information and a copy of the data in accordance with Art.
 15 DSGVO.

-8. right of revocation
+8. Right of withdrawal